 2. TITLE TAG

-This sits in the top of the HTML code, and tells search engines what the page is about.
-It should be 70 characters or less, and include your business or brand name and key words that relate to the specific page only.
+This sits at the top of the HTML code and tells search engines what the page is about.
+It should be 70 characters or less and include your business or brand name and keywords that relate to the specific page only.
 E.g. ‘Elite Property – premium real estate agents in Taree’.
 If you aren’t sure how to check the Title Tag, Google your business and see what comes up.
 The heading of the search result is your Title Tag and the short description is the meta description.

 3. META DESCRIPTION